varnishcache/varnish-cache/doc/sphinx/phk/brinch-hansens-arrows.rst

-Brinch-Hansen did a lot of both theoretical and practical work in the area of multiprogramming and being both good at it and one of the pioneers, he was awardede the ACM Turing Prize for it.
+Brinch-Hansen did a lot of both theoretical and practical work in the area of multiprogramming and being both good at it and one of the pioneers, he was awarded the ACM Turing Prize for it.

 You can read more about him here:
 `Brinch-Hansen Archive <http://brinch-hansen.net/>`_